sgjava/motiondetect/README.md

 UserParameter=camhealth,if test `find "/home/servadmin/motion/health.txt" -mmin -2`; then echo "1"; else echo "0"; fi
 ```

+You can also use a MQTT broker, such as `mosquitto`, as Motion Detector can periodically publish a message regarding its health.

 ### FreeBSD License
 Copyright (c) Steven P. Goldsmith